Bruno-Lages/christmas-lights/README.md

 - [x] User can change the interval of time controlling the change in intensity
 - [x] User can specify the intensity value
 - [x] User can select the color used to fill each circle
-- [ ] User can change the size of any circle in the row
-- [ ] User can specify the number of rows to be included in the display.
+- [x] User can specify the number of rows to be included in the display.
 From one to seven rows can be chosen

 <a name="technologies"></a>
 ## 🛠 Tecnologies